 With its red velvet drapes, glittering chandeliers and checkerboard floors, Bimbo's feels like waltzing into the past.
 This classic North Beach supper club has hosted the likes of Louis Prima and Marvin Gaye over the years.
-If you’re looking to dance, don’t miss Tainted Love, a super popular 1980s throwback band that plays here on the regular.
+If you’re looking to dance, don’t miss Tainted Love, a super popular 1980s throwback band that plays here often.

 Best of the Rest

 Of course, that’s just a taste of San Francisco’s large and varied club scene.
-You can find scores of iconic gay clubs throughout the city, like The Café in the Castro and OMG in SoMA.
-See top touring DJs at clubs like swanky Mezzanine, or grind to your favorite hip-hop and R&B grooves at spots like Double Dutch in the Mission.
-Get more recommendations for where to bust a move here.
+You can find scores of iconic gay clubs throughout the city, like The Café in the Castro and Club OMG in SoMA.
+See top touring DJs at clubs like swanky Temple SF, or go Latin at spots Dance Fridays & Saturdays, located between Bernal Heights and the Bayview, where you can practice your bachata and salsa moves on a large dance floor.